- Capturem technology

 What pH range can Capturem membranes tolerate?

 Capturem membranes are highly stable nylon-based membranes that remain stable from pH 1 to pH 13.
 The pH range we recommend for each Capturem product is based on its particular chemistry, and is specified in its respective Protocol-At-A-Glance.
-For example, we recommend a pH of 8 for Protein A purification and a pH of 5 for Protein G purification.

 Questions about specific Capturem kits